klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 ## What are we talking about in this session?

+**Distribution** is the process of distributing processes and threads across the available resources of the job (nodes, sockets, NUMA domains, cores, ...), and **binding** is the process of ensuring they stay there as naturally processes and threads are only bound to a node (OS image) but will migrate between cores.

 When running a distributed memory program, the process starter - `mpirun` or `mpiexec` on many clusters, or `srun` on LUMI - will *distribute*  the processes over the available nodes.
 Within a node, it is possible to pin or attach processes or even individual threads